Product Name: AZOTH 2.0

 So, thumbs up!

 The recommended daily dosage is 2-4 capsules per day.
-I recommend starting with two tablets, but you should consider taking four tablets for the optimal effects.
+We recommend starting with two tablets, but you should consider taking four tablets for the optimal effects.

 Speaking of which…

-During my test period, I didn’t experience any side effects (except for a little sickness one day, which I don’t believe was related to AZOTH).
+During our test period, we didn’t experience any side effects (except for a little sickness one day, which we don’t believe was related to AZOTH).

 If you do feel issues, decrease your daily dosage, and consult your doctor.